Lin2907/ITI-Shop/README.md

 ## [Acknowledgements](#acknowledgements)

-Huge Thank you to all Code Institute stuff for giving me the opportunity to take part in this amazing journey.<br> Also, a special thanks to my mentor Mitko for helping and supporting me througough this and all previous projects.
+Huge Thank you to all Code Institute stuff for giving me the opportunity to take part in this amazing journey.
+I am also very thankfull to my mentor Mitko Bachvarov for helping and supporting me throughout this and all previous projects.
 His insightful advice and mentorship have played a crucial role in helping me succeed.